microsoft/vscode-cmake-tools/README.md

 Issues?
 Questions?
 Feature requests?
 Create an issue on [the github page](https://github.com/vector-of-bool/vscode-cmake-tools).

+## Change History

+- **v0.1.1** - Fixes:
+  - Fix issue where we fail to detect the presence of Ninja when the command is ``ninja-build``.
+  - Fix failure to build when configured with a Visual Studio generator.
+- **v0.1.0** - First useful release

 ## Getting Started

 CMake Tools provides several pieces of functionality to make it easier to work